kslong/kred/README.md

 direcory must named DECam\_MEF

-Additional directories will be created as various programs are run
+Additional directories will be created as various programs are run.

+To get help on the options of the various routines, one should type the program name, with a -h option

+## Standard Processing

-In this version of the S/W (which is new as of mid June 2023) the set of programs should be run in the following order
+To process the data without attempting to improve over the background options in MefPrep, the programs should be run in the following order:

 * MEFSum.py - This summarizes the mef files in a field.
 If it does not already exist this program creates a directory